Radu Berceanu: Biography

-He was born in Râmnicu Vâlcea; his father was an aviator and his mother a nurse.
-After completing secondary studies in 1972 at the city's Vasile Roaită Theoretical High School (now called "Mircea cel Bătrân"), he enrolled at the Polytehnic Institute of Bucharest, studying Aerospace Design and graduating in 1978.
+He was born in Râmnicu Vâlcea; his father was an aviator, and his mother, a nurse.
+After completing secondary studies there in 1972 at Vasile Roaită Theoretical High School (now Mircea cel Bătrân), he enrolled at the Polytehnic Institute of Bucharest.
+He studied aerospace design and graduated in 1978.
 He also took courses on parliamentarism in Canada in 1990 and on democratic institutions in the United States in 1991.
-Following university, Berceanu worked as an engineer in Craiova from 1978 to 1981 at a flight testing centre.
-From 1984 to 1989 he also worked as an engineer at the city's airplane factory.
+After university, Berceanu worked as an engineer in Craiova from 1978 to 1981 at a flight testing centre.
+From 1984 to 1989 he worked as an engineer at the city's airplane factory.
 Between 1980 and 1989, he taught at an industrial high school in Craiova.

-He also took up scale modeling, and has won prizes for both his ship and aircraft models.
-During the 1980s, he set up an amateur scale modeling circle for students, which was notably attended by future literary critic Angelo Mitchievici.
+He also took up scale modeling; he has won prizes for his ship and aircraft models.
+During the 1980s, he set up an amateur scale modeling circle for students, which was attended by future literary critic Angelo Mitchievici.
 According to Mitchievici's memoir of life under the communist regime, these circumstances allowed Berceanu to attend workshops in various Eastern Bloc countries, "and he probably thus had the opportunity to engage in some bişniţă [roughly, grey market transactions]."

-Right after the Romanian Revolution of 1989, Berceanu entered politics.
-He was Dolj County vice president of the Council of the National Salvation Front in December 1989-January 1990.
-From February to May 1990, he was president of his county's Provisional Council of National Unity, as well as belonging to the main council in Bucharest.
-From its founding in February 1990 until his resignation in 2012 to make way for a younger leadership, he headed the Dolj County PD-L chapter and that of its predecessor, the Democratic Party (PD), of which he was a founding member.
-At the May 1990 election, he won a seat in the Chamber, doing so again in 1992, 1996 and 2000.
+After the Romanian Revolution of 1989, Berceanu entered politics.
+He was Dolj County’s vice president of the Council of the National Salvation Front in December 1989-January 1990.
+From February to May 1990, he was president of his county's Provisional Council of National Unity and belonged to the main council in Bucharest.
+From its founding in February 1990 to his resignation in 2012 to make way for younger leadership, he headed the Dolj County PD-L chapter and that of its predecessor, the Democratic Party (PD), of which he was a founding member.
+In 2005, he militated in favor of preserving the PD’s social-democratic orientation, losing out to a Christian Democratic faction.
+In the May 1990 election, he won a seat in the chamber.
+He did so again in 1992, 1996 and 2000.
 While there, he served as the body's vice president at various times between 1992 and 2004.
-From his election in 2004 until April 2008, he sat in the Senate and was vice president there as well.
-He then resigned in order to run in the June local election for President of the Dolj County Council, and while gaining a seat as a county councillor, was defeated on a 42–33.8 margin by a Social Democratic candidate.
-At the November 2008 parliamentary election, Berceanu regained his Senate seat, as well as being named Transport Minister the following month.
-From October 2009, when the Social Democrats left the cabinet due to a political crisis, until that December, when a new cabinet was approved, he was also acting Agriculture Minister.
+From his election in 2004 to April 2008, he sat in the Senate and was vice president there as well.
+He then resigned to run in the June local election for president of the Dolj County Council and while gaining a seat as a county councillor was defeated on a 42–33.8 margin by a Social Democratic candidate.
+At the November 2008 parliamentary election, Berceanu regained his Senate seat and was named transport minister the following month.
+From October 2009, when the Social Democrats left the cabinet because of a political crisis, to that December, when a new cabinet was approved, he was also the acting agriculture minister.